SDA-SE/sda-dropwizard-commons/README.md

 #### Prometheus

 The module [`sda-commons-server-prometheus`](./sda-commons-server-prometheus/README.md) provides an admin endpoint to serve metrics in a format that Prometheus can read.

+#### Consumer Token

+The module [`sda-commons-server-consumer`](./sda-commons-server-consumer/README.md) adds support to track or require a consumer token identifying the calling application.

 #### Kafka